hspencer77/eucalyptus-nc-logrotate/README.md

 * To make the new cronjob is loaded, restart crond (i.e. service crond restart)

-By default, the rotation will occur with the /var/log/eucalyptus/nc.log file is greater than 29 M. Upon rotation, it zeros out /var/log/eucalyptus/nc.log file.
+By default, the rotation will occur with the /var/log/eucalyptus/nc.log file is greater than or equal to 29 M. Upon rotation, it zeros out /var/log/eucalyptus/nc.log file.
 This is done to keep the embedded Eucalyptus log rotation process from being kicked off when the file hits 32 M.